 (b) the rights of review under this Act and the procedure to be followed to exercise those rights.

-21. Nature of information must be considered
+21. Application for personal information about applicant, consideration of

 If the applicant has requested access to a document containing personal information about the applicant, the fact that matter is personal information about the applicant must be considered as a factor in favour of disclosure for the purpose of making a decision as to —